clicon/clixon-controller-docs/tutorial.rst

       <ok xmlns="http://clicon.org/lib"/>
    </rpc-reply>

-And then we can configure the service in the CLI and commit the configuration:
+And then we can configure the service in the CLI and commit the configuration.
+When the configuration is committed the Python code is executed and the new user is added to the devices:

 .. code-block:: bash